AuxStudio/react-native-simple-components/README.md

 A collection of simple, customisable reusable react-native components with a decent amount of functionality out of the box.

+`Important: A number of components have been removed from the V2 release in favour of better supported external libraries.
+Please see the CHANGELOG for further changes.`

 ## Installation

 ```shell